brunodifranco/project-star-jeans-data-engineering/README.md

 *The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-outleto-clustering/blob/main/notebooks/outleto.ipynb) Jupyter Notebook.*

-# 1. **Outleto and Business Problem**
+# 1. **Star Jeans and Business Problem**
 <p align="justify"> Michael, Franklin and Trevor, after several successful businesses, are starting new a company called Star Jeans.
 For now, their plan is to enter the USA fashion market through an E-commerce.
 The initial idea is to sell one product for a specific audience, which is male jeans.
 Their goal is to keep prices low and slowly increase them, as they get new clients.
 However, this market already has strong competitors, such as H&M for instance.
 In addition to that, the three businessmen aren't familiar with this segment in particular.
-Therefore, in order to better understand how this market works they hired a Data Science/Engineering freelancer, to gather information regarding H&M. Star Jeans wants to know the following information on H&M male jeans: </p>
+Therefore, in order to better understand how this market works they hired a Data Science/Engineering freelancer, to gather information regarding H&M. They want to know the following information on H&M male jeans: </p>

 - Product Name
 - Product Type